 We spent 2 days exploring Taroko Gorge.
 While there is limited accommodation in the gorge we stayed in the small city of Hualien, 40 kms to the south and visited the park each day.
 We stayed at Ten Street B&B. Close to the train and bus station, the room was huge with a separate seating area and large bathroom.
 On our first day we hired a car which gave us full flexibility to explore the gorge.
 On our second day we caught the bus from Hualien which was much cheaper and suited our plan to visit just one part of the gorge for a hike.

-The vast majority of visitors to the gorge come on buses as part of package tours.
+The vast majority of visitors to the national park come on buses as part of package tours.
 This can be a nightmare when several bus loads of people suddenly appear!
 Our best tip is to get there early.
 Anytime before about 10 am and you will have the place to yourself.
 Similarly, it is much quieter while the tour groups have their lunch and after they leave in the later afternoon.

 We visited Swallow Grotto for a spectacular view into the narrow gorge from the old road and drove up the gorge stopping at a few places along the winding drive for photos.
 The short Lushui Trail hike provided a good view over the gorge.
 The kids had fun crossing the suspension bridge near the Changuan Temple, although Harvey was a little scared when it bounced up and down.
 We hoped to be able to do the Tunnel of Nine Turns Trail and the Baiyang Waterfall Trail but unfortunately both were closed when we visited.